MaryamFatima16/bWAPP-XAMPP-Setup/README.md

 ## What is bWAPP?

-**bWAPP** is a free and open-source deliberately insecure web application.bWAPP covers all major known web vulnerabilities, In simple terms, bWAPP is a buggy web app loaded with vulnerabilities, made for practicing how to defend against real-life web app bugs—legally!
+**bWAPP** is a free and open-source deliberately insecure web application. bWAPP covers all major known web vulnerabilities.
+In simple terms, bWAPP is a buggy web app loaded with vulnerabilities, made for practicing how to defend against real-life web app bugs—legally!
 It's for security-testing and educational purposes only.

 Hope no one wants to go to jail, so you can practice here in a safe environment! 😄

 ---

 ## Let's Get Started with the Installation Steps: